sse-labs/cophi/README.md

 ```
 REGISTER_QUERY(YourQueryClassName)
 ```
-This will allow delphi-cpp to know about the Query when you compile it.
+This will allow cophi to know about the Query when you compile it.